 Managing people, especially for newbies, can be quite tricky.
 Give your team too much autonomy and things could go out of hand.
 Be too strict and you risk becoming the most hated manager in the world.
 Ideally, you need to be able to find a balance between giving your team the freedom to be creative but be keen on issues that really need your attention.

-Do you think you are a micromanager?
-Here are 6 signs that you are and how you can avoid them!
+So which manager are you?
+Here are 6 signs you're a micromanager and know how you can avoid them!

 Sign #1: Everything goes through you